Umbrella Insurance Explained

 Medical Malpractice Insurance

-We have a lot of health care professionals, so it just made sense that we have a policy in place that covers claims made for malpractice, negligence or breach of a duty of care.
+Umbrella companies work with a lot of healthcare professionals, so it just made sense that we have a policy in place that covers claims made for malpractice, negligence or breach of a duty of care.

 We hope that this article has helped answer some of your questions.
 If you’d like to see what SmartWork can offer, please do not hesitate to contact us at 0800 434 6446 or e-mail info@smartwork.com.